 Bittrex also seem very committed to providing strong security, and proudly state that they “incorporate multiple layers of protection, using the most reliable and effective security technologies available to keep your funds secure”.

-They also have a 99.95% uptime rate, which is magnificent and show how reliable the trading engine is.
+They also have a 99.95% uptime rate, which is great and shows how reliable the trading engine is.